aedoardo1990/EU-BikePlanner/README.md

 ![Contact form](static/images/readme/contact-feature.png)

-When the form has been sent successfully, a confirmation message a video of a biking person in a forest will be displayed.
+When the form has been sent successfully, a confirmation message with a video of a biking person in a forest will be displayed.

 ![Form sent](static/images/readme/form-sent-feature.png)